 18F-labeled NaF is increasingly used in PET imaging of human skeletal disorders with several indications (Beheshti et al., 2015).
 Fluoride incorporates into the bone at the site of bone formation and remodelling, but does not well represent bone density (Nawata et al., 2017).
 As a freely diffusible ion, after intravenous bolus infusion [18F]F- distributes from tissue capillaries into the extracellular fluid, and back.
+In soft tissues, organ-to-blood ratio generally remains <1 (Savisto et al., 2023).
 In the bone, fluoride ions are further exchanged with the hydroxyl ions in bone crystals (hydroxyapatite) to form fluoroapatite in the bone matrix:

 After the initial exchange, F- begins to diffuse into deeper layers of bone, but this process is too slow to be observed in typical PET studies.
 Concentration of [18F]F- in the bone reaches maximum at 2-3 h after injection, and then begins to slowly decrease (Apostolova & Brenner, 2010).

 [18F]F-, like 99mTc-labelled biphosphonates, have high affinity to hydroxyapatite, whether the hydroxyapatite is present in dead bone or hydroxyapatite implants.
 Bernhardsson et al (2018) demonstrated in a rat study that [18F]fluoride uptake was very high in implanted allogeneic dead bone fragments and hydroxyapatite granules, although no new bone was being formed in the implants.